Homebound (2025 film): Critical reception

-Aseem Chhabra, writing for BBC Culture, highlighted the film’s exploration of caste and religious identities and noted that its depiction of marginalized communities resonated strongly with festival audiences.
+Aseem Chhabra, writing for BBC Culture, highlighted the film's exploration of caste and religious identities and noted that its depiction of marginalized communities resonated strongly with festival audiences.

-Renuka Vyavahare, writing for The Times of India, gave the movie 5 out of 5 stars and wrote, “Homebound raises many questions.
+Renuka Vyavahare, writing for The Times of India, gave the movie 5 out of 5 stars and wrote, "Homebound raises many questions.
 How did we get here?
 What has made us so bereft of empathy and compassion?
-A soul-stirring observation of a world growing cold, this is filmmaking at its finest.”
+A soul-stirring observation of a world growing cold, this is filmmaking at its finest."

 Shubhra Gupta of The Indian Express gave 3.5 stars out of 5 and said that "Neeraj Ghaywan's second feature in a decade may or may not bring an Oscar home, but what it offers is compassion and cautious optimism, something we so desperately need in these times.

 Subhash K Jha writing for News 24 gave 5 stars out of 5 and stated that "I have seldom seen a film where not a single frame can be removed without seriously damaging the end product.
 This is it."

 Deepa Gahlot of Rediff.com rated it 4/5 stars and commented that "The film is deeply moving and the director's view of social reality is profoundly compassionate."

 Anna MM Vetticad writing for The Economic Times said in her concluding remarks that "Homebound is shorn of Amar Akbar Anthony-style melodrama and overt messaging that once characterised Hindi film portrayals of communal harmony.
 Shoaib and Chandan's devotion to each other speaks for itself, serving as an urgent reminder of the amity that survives among us against all odds."

+Accolades

+In December 2025, Homebound was one of 15 films shortlisted for the 98th Academy Awards for Best International Feature Film award.